shoesofgold/usb-nvim/README.md

 USB-Nvim is a patch archive to show people how to make Neovim totally portable.
 USB-Nvim is self contained withitn a single directory structure; No more scattered config files everywhere on your system.

+Absolutely no warranty is offered or implied.

 I am not a developer.
 I have zero dev experience.
 If something goes wrong with building or using this repo, then I have no idea how to help you.
+I am not responsible for damages or loss of data resulting from use or misuse of this product.

 Features
 --------